psynaptic/php-drupal.tmbundle/README.markdown

 1. Open a new TextMate document.

-2. Copy a function from the API that you wish to covert into a snippet.
+2. Paste a function that you wish to covert into a snippet.

-3. Run `Format document as snippet`.
+3. Run *Format document as snippet*.

-4. Select the text you wish to automatically replace with the name of the module and run the `Print basename` command.
+4. Select the text you wish to automatically replace with the name of the module and run the *Print basename* command.
 Repeat as necessary.

-5. Select any text you wish to be a placeholder for a tab stop and run `Wrap selection in placeholder`.
+5. Select any text you wish to be a placeholder for a tab stop and run *Wrap selection in placeholder*.
+Running this without a selection also works, just without a 'default' value.
 Repeat as necessary.

-6. Save the file to the correct place in the `php-drupal.tmbundle/Support/commands/custom` directory.
+6. If this is a whole function snippet, leave a blank newline after the closing brace and add a final tab stop at the bottom of the file (on the last line).

-7. Copy one of the existing commands in the Bundle Editor and adjust the parameter for textmate\_find_command to the correct value.
+7. Save the file to the correct place in the `php-drupal.tmbundle/Support/commands/custom` directory.

-Hopefully, this will help you in creating your own snippets.
+8. Copy one of the existing commands in the Bundle Editor and adjust the parameter for textmate\_find_command to the correct value.

+Hopefully, this will help you to create your own snippets.
 If you feel your work could benefit others please contribute it back!

 ## Resources